• Skip to primary navigation

 As much as I hate to break it to you, sloths aren’t everywhere.
 I know Costa Rica markets their cuddly sloths so much it seems that the roads are crawling with them but it’s not true.
 Sloths, being the masters of camouflage, are normally very difficult to see without a guide or trained eye.

-Sloths are found in almost all of Costa Rica but are very hard to see in some places than others.
+Additionally, there are some places where sloths aren’t found in Costa Rica which a lot of tourists don’t realize.
 For example, it is incredibly difficult to see one in Guanacaste due to the extremely dry climate.
-Head down to the humid South Pacific or the Caribbean and sloths are much more common.
+But if you visit the South Pacific or the Caribbean coast, sloths are much more common thanks to the lush rainforest.

 To make sure you see a sloth, hire a guide.
-They have trained eyes and normally have binoculars or telescopes to find them!
+They have trained eyes and will have binoculars or telescopes to find them.
+If you’re staying on the Guanacaste coast and want to see sloths, check out this awesome Rainforest and Sloth day trip!

 9. Police can stop and ask for your papers at any time